pablogs9/husarnet-docs/docs/manual-dashboard.md

 This manual describes how to use **Husarnet Dashboard** web app which public version is available under this link: [https://app.husarnet.com ](https://app.husarnet.com).

 **Husarnet Dashboard** allows you to:
-- Create and remove new Husarnet networks (your device can be in one or multiple Husarnet networks in the same time).
+- Create and remove Husarnet networks (your device can be in one or multiple Husarnet networks in the same time).
 - Removing devices or adding them to your networks in a few ways (websetup, join code, QR code, already linked to your account)
 - Share your Husarnet networks to other users with configurable access rights.
-- Check your devices information (IPv6 address, online/offline, owner etc.)
+- Check your devices information (IPv6 address, online/offline status, who is owner etc.)
 - in commercial plans accessing your billing data and managing subscriptions.
 - accessing your Dashboard API tokens (available only in some of commercial plans)